-(7) $$c_t = c{t-1} + \kappa R_t^{-1} X_t (Y_t - X_t' c{t-1}),$$
+$$c_t = c{t-1} + \kappa R_t^{-1} X_t (Y_t - X_t' c{t-1}), \tag{7}$$ where $\kappa > 0$ is a small constant gain.

-(8) $$R_t = R{t-1} + \kappa (X_t X't - R{t-1}),$$
+$$R_t = R{t-1} + \kappa (X_t X_t' - R{t-1}), \tag{8}$$

-This algorithm estimates all parameters of the agent's forecasting system and does not explicitly incorporate any information regarding the central bank's numerical inflation objective.
-Later, we introduce this element of inflation targeting by positing that the announcement and explicit commitment to a quantitative inflation target simplifies the agent's forecasting problem by reducing by one the number of parameters requiring estimation and updating.
+Note that this algorithm estimates all parameters of the agent's forecasting system and does not explicitly incorporate any information regarding the central bank's numerical inflation objective.
+Later on, we introduce this element of inflation targeting by positing that the announcement and explicit commitment to a quantitative inflation target simplifies the agent's forecasting problem by reducing by one the number of parameters requiring estimation and updating.

-A key parameter for the constant-gain learning algorithm is the updating rate $\kappa$ .
-To calibrate the relevant range for this parameter, we examined how well different values of $\kappa$ fit the expectations data from the Survey of Professional Forecasters (SPF), following Orphanides and Williams (2005c).
-To examine the fit of the SPF, we generated a time series of forecasts using a recursively estimated VAR for the inflation rate, the unemployment rate, and the federal funds rate.
+A key parameter for the constant-gain-learning algorithm is the updating rate $\kappa$ .
+To calibrate the relevant range for this parameter, we examined how well different values of $\kappa$ fit the expectations data from the Survey of Professional Forecasters, following Orphanides and Williams (2005b).
+To examine the fit of the Survey of Professional Forecasters (SPF), we generated a time series of forecasts using a recursively estimated VAR for the inflation rate, the unemployment rate, and the federal funds rate.
 In each quarter we reestimated the model using all historical data available during that quarter (generally from 1948 through the most recent observation).
 We allowed for discounting of past observations by using geometrically declining weights.
-This procedure resulted in reasonably accurate forecasts of inflation and unemployment, with root mean squared errors (RMSE) comparable to the residual standard errors from the estimated structural equations (3) and (4).
-We found that discounting past data with values for $\kappa$ in the range 0.01 to 0.04 yielded forecasts closer to the SPF, on average, than the forecasts obtained with lower or higher values of $\kappa$ .
-Milani (2005) finds a similar range of values in an estimated dynamic stochastic general-equilibrium (DSGE) model with learning.
+This procedure resulted in reasonably accurate forecasts of inflation and unemployment, with root mean squared errors (RMSE) comparable to the residual standard errors from the estimated structural equations, (3) and (4).
+We found that discounting past data with values corresponding to $\kappa$ in the range 0.01 to 0.04 yielded forecasts closest, on average, to the SPF than the forecasts obtained with lower or higher values of $\kappa$ .
+Milani (2005), finds a similar range of values in an estimated DSGE model with learning.
 In light of these results, we consider three alternative calibrations of the gain, $\kappa = \{0.01, 0.02, 0.03\}$ , with $\kappa = 0.02$ serving as a "baseline" value.
-As in the case of natural rate variation, the relevant values of $\kappa$ may be higher for small open economies and transitional economies than for the U.S. data, owing to the relative stability of the postwar U.S. economy.
+As in the case of natural rate variation, given the stability of the post-war U.S. economy relative to many small open economies and transitional economies, the relevant values of $\kappa$ may be higher for these countries than those based on U.S. data.